News

 The interview also shows that in order to maintain youthful radiance and health, there are three main effects: food, exercise and heredity.
 "We simply have to take what is involved in genetics because the inheritance has been" messed up "immediately at conception and we can not change anything in that regard," says Ragnar.

-"In fact, we would have had to choose our parents diligently before conception in order to influence that aspect of existence.
-However, both exercise and diet have a lot to say about how we feel about getting angry.
-It has been shown that exercise and brain exercises produce a higher amount of positive fatty acids in the blood than otherwise, which means in other words that using the body instead of standing still increases its durability," says Ragnarí in an interview with Morgunblaðið.
+"We would have had to choose our parents diligently for conception in order to influence that part of life.
+However, both exercise and diet have a lot to say about how we will cope.
+"Exercise and brain exercise have been shown to produce more positive lipid acids in the blood than otherwise, which means in other words that using the body instead of standing still increases its durability," says Ragnarí in an interview with Morgunblaðið.

 The interview can be read in its entirety in Morgunblaðið on 3 January.